JorgeToAn/FSDI112-MessageBoard/README.md

 7. Update project’s requirements.txt
 8. Collect static files – python3 manage.py collectstatic
 9. Update ALLOWED_HOSTS on settings.py to include localhosts and '.herokuapp.com'
+10. Create a Procfile in your project and include 'web: gunicorn config.wsgi --log-file -'
-10. Log in to Heroku – heroku login
+11. Log in to Heroku – heroku login
-11. Create the Heroku app – heroku create
+12. Create the Heroku app – heroku create
-12. Push to the Heroku repository – git push heroku main
+13. Push to the Heroku repository – git push heroku main
-13. Open the server – heroku open
+14. Open the server – heroku open